winestock/DNU/README.md

 This project was inspired by [this](https://ronaldduncan.wordpress.com/2009/10/31/text-file-formats-ascii-delimited-text-not-csv-or-tab-delimited-text/) excellent bit of fact-trolling.
 After reading it, I had the idea of making a file standard which made use of those ASCII characters in order to address the drawbacks of the CSV format.
 Imagine if programmers in the 1960s & 1970s had actually paid attention to the ASCII standard instead of making the quick hack called CSV.
 That's the point of this project.

 Of course, making such a format would put it in competition with CSV, TSV, and so forth.
+If it were to become common, then pressure would be brought to bear on the developers of standard tools to handle it.
+The maintainers of those tools would be most cross with me for forcing them to make even more special cases in their code to accomodate a file format that's more a haphazard collection of hacks than a real standard.

 Therefore, I make this standard only for my own amusement.
 That means **do not use this in production**.
 To further mark this as an amateur project of the 'scratch an itch' variety, I have given it an extension of DNU, for *Do Not Use*.

 And if you don't like how this Readme looks, never fear.
 I will consult [this page](https://github.com/matiassingers/awesome-readme) in order to make a Readme that will help you.